hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

-The prior is taken as a Gaussian with zero mean and $\Cprior = (-\gamma \Delta + \delta I)^{-2}$ with Robin boundary conditions $\gamma \Delta m \cdot \mathbf{n} + \beta m$ imposed on $\partial \Omega$.
-Here we take $\gamma = 1$, $\delta = 1$ and $\beta= 0.7$.
-In particular, the value of $\beta$ was chosen following \cite{DaonStadler18} to mitigate boundary artifacts in the prior marginal variance.
-Synthetic state observations are created at $l=300$ random locations uniformly distributed on the top surface by solving the forward problem with the true parameter field $m_{\textrm{true}}$ generated by sampling the prior and then adding a Gaussian noise (here we take $\sigma = 0.005$ for the noise vector).
+where the subscript $i$ means $i$th component of the corresponding vector.
+In this example, we set $\kappa = 10^{4}$.

 Figure~\ref{fig:ex2_mtrue_observation} illustrates the true parameter field on the bottom boundary, the locations of the observations on the top surface, and the MAP point obtained by solving the optimization problem of minimizing the negative log-posterior.
 The Laplace approximation of the posterior is then constructed based on the low-rank factorization of the data misfit Hessian at the MAP point.
-The spectrum of the prior-preconditioned data misfit Hessian indicates that the number of dominant eigenvalues (larger than 1) is about 50.
+The spectrum of the prior-preconditioned data misfit Hessian indicates that the number of dominant eigenvalues (larger than 1) is about 55.